arcus/education_modules/git_history_of_project/git_history_of_project.md

 [[ ]] No files other than `venus.txt` have been changed since the last commit.
 ***
 <div class = "answer">
-*You already committed the comment about Venus's lack of moons.* FALSE The output is showing the difference between the most recent commit and the current working version.
+**You already committed the comment about Venus's lack of moons.**: FALSE.
+The output is showing the difference between the most recent commit and the current **working** version, which has indeed changed.
 If you had already committed the comment about Venus's lack of moons, that line would not be marked with `+`.

-*The current working version of `venus.txt` has two lines.* TRUE The current working version of `venus.txt` contains all lines marked with a `+` as well as all lines that have no starting symbol.
+**The current working version of `venus.txt` has two lines.**: TRUE.
+The current working version of `venus.txt` contains all lines marked with a `+` as well as all lines that have no starting symbol.

-*The last committed version of `venus.txt` has one line.* TRUE The last committed version contains all unmarked lines.
+**The last committed version of `venus.txt` has one line.**: TRUE.
+The last committed version contains all unmarked lines.
 If there were any lines marked with `-`, those would also be in the last committed version of `venus.txt`.

 *No files other than `venus.txt` have been changed since the last* FALSE Because we only asked Git to tell us about differences in the `venus.txt` file, it didn't check for differences in other files.
 They could have been changed and that would not be reflected in the output.